 Most men continued to wear Oxfords and moc toe shoes for all occasions, however it was the slip-on loafer types that took off in the ’60s.
 Even conservative men enjoyed the ease of slipping into a pair of shoes instead of dealing with tie laces.
 Toes were pointed in the early ’60s and blunted by the later years.
 Black shoes were favored over brown, and shiny was better than matte.

 The Ivy kids loved a classic penny loafer or moccasin shoe.
 Shoe designs were clean, smooth, and minimally embellished.
 The newest invention was the white leather loafer with black sole, worn with white pants and sportswear in the summer.
 It crossed the border into mod style, yet real mods hardly ever wore them.

 With casual clothes came the slip-on and tie shoes in lighter colors (bone, grey, tan) and soft textures such as suede.
 The suede chukka boot was another popular option on college campuses.
-As pant hems were rising, boots became more popular in the mid-60s with all men.
+As pant hems rpse, boots became more popular in the mid-60s with all men.

 60s Men’s Hats & Hairstyles

 Conservative men couldn’t think of leaving the house with a hat, yet the new generation took pride in their perfectly combed hair.
-Some people blame President Jack Kenedy for promoting hatlessnes, while others chalk it up to the youthquake movement.
+Some people blame President John F Kennedy for promoting hatlessnes, while others chalk it up to the Youthquake movement.
 This doesn’t mean there were no hats, only new styles to reflect a new culture.

-Displaying young bodies at the beach created a shift in men’s swimwear.
-The bikini brief for men lowered to below the belly button.
-Stretchy knits made them more comfortable to wear and support.
+Displaying young and fit bodies at the beach created a shift in men’s swimwear.
+The bikini brief for men lowered to below the belly button, and stretchy knits made them more supportive and comfortable to wear.
 Boxer style swim trunks also lowered a bit and raised up in the leg.
 The surf style (boardshorts) had longer legs and a drawstring waistband.
 Colors were bright horizontal stripes as well as psychedelic prints that rivaled non-beach clothing.